kushshukla24/P5_VehicleDetectionAndTracking/writeup_report.md

 ![alt text][image6]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from test image:
 ![alt text][image7]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto the test image:
 ![alt text][image8]